California Penal Code Section 211 makes it a crime to take the personal property of another person using force or fear.

-California Penal Code Section 211 or Robbery is the felonious taking of personal property in the possession of another, from his person or immediate presence, and against his will, accomplished by means of force or fear.1
+California Penal Code Section 211 PC or Robbery is defined as the felonious taking of personal property in the possession of another, from his person or immediate presence, and against his will, accomplished by means of force or fear.1

-To prove someone is guilty of robbery under Penal Code 211, the prosecution must prove the following facts or elements:
+To prove someone is guilty of robbery under Penal Code 211 PC, the prosecution must prove:

 A man honestly believed that the bicycle parked in his neighbor’s backyard belonged to him.
 Trying to reclaim what he thought was rightfully his, the man climbed the fence and went onto the neighbor’s property.

 When the man’s neighbor spotted him, he came out and told the man that the bicycle was a gift from his grandfather.